josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 When you ran `ng new`, Angular created test specifications for your new application.
 Making these changes, however, breaks your newly created specifications.

-That won't be a problem because Angular testing is outside the scope of this tutorial and won't be used.
+That will not be a problem because Angular testing is outside the scope of this tutorial and will not be used.

 To learn more about testing with Angular, see [Testing](guide/testing).